-Obama promises a ‘successful transition’ of power
+Obama promises a 'successful transition' of power - by Barbados Today November 9, 2016 Article by

 “I had a chance to talk to President-elect Trump last night at 3:30 in the morning to congratulate him on winning the election and invited him to the White House tomorrow to talk about making sure there is a successful transition between our two presidencies,” Obama said from the White House Rose Garden with Vice President Joe Biden at his side.